 Guessing that Danielle is a Humanities student implies that she is more likely to be a Literature or History major than she is to be studying Engineering or Chemistry.
 Guessing that Danielle studies Literature implies that she is more likely to study Literature than any other major.
-If the speaker thinks that Pr(Literature) is high enough compared to Pr(History), the guess 'Literature' is a better approximation of his subjective probability distribution than 'Humanities', see Figure 19.
+If the speaker thinks that Pr(Literature) is high enough compared to Pr(History), the guess 'Literature' is a better approximation of his subjective probability distribution than 'Humanities', see Figure 20.

-There is of course already an extensive literature on the conjunction fallacy and related phenomena (e.g. Tversky & Kahneman, 1983; Bar-Hillel & Neter, 1993; Hertwig &
+There is of course already an extensive literature on the conjunction fallacy and related phenomena (e.g. Tversky & Kahneman, 1983; Busemeyer et al., 2011; Bar-Hillel & Neter, 1993; Hertwig & Gigerenzer, 1999; Costello, 2009; Tentori et al., 2004; Ludwin-Peery et al., 2020; Sablé-Meyer & Mascarenhas, 2022; Chung et al., 2023).26